-Make sure you’re offering added value – i.e. that there’s more benefit for the client in working with you, than the product alone provides.
+Make sure you’re offering added value – i.e. that it is more beneficial for the client to work with you than just relying on the product alone.
 This will make it far more difficult to leave you.
 For example, think about providing educational material, such as a ‘customer learning zone’ on your website, or facilitate a user group.
 It’s what comes with a service that often matters and will help you stand out.
 You should be aiming to become a trusted advisor because then there’ll be no reason for them to consider jumping ship.

 Maintain the relationship

 What are you doing in terms of building a relationship with your clients?
 Once you’ve closed the deal, do you simply wish them good luck and move on to the next lead, or do you stay in touch and keep working at the relationship?
 In today’s tough economy, when you’re faced with global competition, you won’t last long by focusing all your efforts on simply making sales.
 You need to continue nurturing and building links with clients and making sure they stay happy.
 This could be as simple as using email marketing campaigns, or as elaborate as hosting customer in-person events.
 Decide what will be most appropriate and go for it.

 Are there any cross-sell, or up-sell opportunities you could pursue?
 Keep clients engaged by talking to them about other products and services that would benefit them.

 This should be a no-brainer.
 Whatever needs to be done to keep customers happy, get on and do it!
 Continuously look for ways to improve or enhance your service and delivery.
 Invest in training and development where it is needed.